marlia92/PFA-component-starter/src/component-library/content/components/elements/divider/index.md

 ---
 title: Divider
-overview: "A visual separator component for dividing content sections.
-Creates horizontal lines with configurable spacing above and below."
+overview: "A simple visual separator for dividing content sections.
+Renders a horizontal line with configurable spacing above and below to control layout flow."
 examples:
   - slugs:
       - padding